MSauchanka/nasa-apod/README.md

 3. Service doesn't apply trim of extra spaces at the beginning and at the end of value.
 4. Service doesn't ignore unexpected quesry params.
 5. Error for unexpected quesry params contains undocumented params and doesn't contains some documented params.
-6. Two different types of *400 Bad Request* error responses: GET with *date* in future -> type 1 | GET with HTTP scheme -> type 2.
+6. Two different types of *400 Bad Request* error responses: GET with unexpected query param -> type 1 | GET with HTTP scheme -> type 2.
 7. *405 Method Not Allowed* error response is in HTML format for unexpected request types (POST, DELETE and etc).
 8. Service can returns video instead of image (*date=2020-12-16*).
 In this case response body doesn't contains *hdurl* that appears by default for image (see known issue #2).
+9. Different error type for *date=tomorrow* and *date=date after tomorrow*.
+That is not described in the requirements.

 # NASA APOD API Test Framework